Psychotrope37/bigphish/README.md

+# NOTICE:
+This issue appears to be resolved in the latest security updates for Mac OSX El Capitan and MacOS Sierra.
+I am exploring other vectors to see if a form of this issue persists.

 # Bigphish
 Easy to use exploit crafter for privilege escalation in OSX through systemwide root for all PID on sudo